ancientmc/AncientCoderPack/README.md

 I originally created this project directly including and using files from the Mod Coder Pack version 2.5, but due to MCP's license
 I have been moving away from these in favor of more modern tools.
-RCP does use some tools developed by both OceanLabs, MinecraftForge, and FabricMC, but these are Maven dependencies that are publicly available for others.
+RCP does use some tools developed by OceanLabs, MinecraftForge, and FabricMC, but these are Maven dependencies that are publicly available for others.
+The only tool directly included is McAssetExtractor, a forked tool originally developed by GitHub user rhmeuer.

 A toolchain text file wll be included to go more in depth about everything, but here's a brief rundown of the tools and what they do: